-I am a researcher and lecturer in the Department of Physics and Astronomy at Macquarie University, Sydney, Australia.
-I specialise in using radio telescopes to investigate the interstellar medium, with a focus on magnetism and star-formation in the Milky Way.
+I am a researcher working on interdisciplinary projects involving artificial intelligence, computer vision and scientific data.
+I am currently a lecturer in the Department of Physics and Astronomy at Macquarie University and hold an honarary position at the Sydney Institute for Astronomy, Sydney University.
+My background is in using radio telescopes to investigate the interstellar medium, with a focus on magnetism and star-formation in the Milky Way.

 Drone & Satellite Workshop

 The Department of Physics and Astronomy at Macquarie

 University hosted a 1-day workshop on using drones and

 satellite data for research.
 The meeting was held on